xtuc/Fibonacci-forth/README.md

 ## Result

-Firth number is the occurrence of the sequence and the second its result.
+First number is the occurrence of the sequence and the second its result.

 ![result](.github/result.png)